malekoa/JavaMatrix/README.md

 # JavaMatrix

-Basic linear algebra operation using Java.
+Basic linear algebra operations using Java.

 ## Compiling and running